 For 3 different colour, single pour batches, each batch needs:

 If you prefer to make smaller single colour batches as I have done, each colour needs:

-90g Clear or near clear Melt & Pour Soap Base
+90g Clear Melt & Pour Soap Base

 35 - 40g Apricot Kernel Oil (or your preferred fixed oil)

 160 -180g White Sugar, either caster or regular (finer or regular for coarser scrub)

 - 1 - 3 x Heat proof microwave jugs, plastic or Pyrex, approximately 500ml volume

 - Pot Mitt if using Pyrex – PYREX GETS HOT in the microwave, take care when removing jug

 - Disposable Pipettes

 TIP: By using white sugar you will keep clean, fresh colours, if you want to use raw or unrefined caster sugar the colour will be affected.